pyralog/pyralog/PROJECT_SUMMARY.md

-# DLog Project Summary
+# Pyralog Project Summary

 ## Overview

-DLog is a **high-performance distributed log system** built in Rust, inspired by **Redpanda** and **LogDevice**.
+Pyralog is a **high-performance distributed log system** built in Rust, inspired by **Redpanda** and **LogDevice**.
 This project represents a complete, production-ready architecture for building distributed streaming systems.

 ## What Was Built